 Yale wanted me to defend him in a guardianship case.
 Evidently, he’d picked up a child in a Wal-Mart parking lot after her mother had lost track of her.
-The child’s mother had been in the trouble with County DSS, so she didn’t want the police to know she’d forgotten her child, who sat squalling in the middle of a parking lot.
+The child’s mother had been in trouble with County DSS, so she didn’t want the police to know she’d forgotten her child, who sat squalling in the middle of a parking lot.
 Yale delivered the girl to what he called the Bureau of Lost Souls (Lost and Found), then got dimed for it.

 Psychological testing subsequent to his arrest revealed that he had ‘deficits.’
 If that’s what you want to call them.
-He could tale care of himself, but depended on the kindness of an aging rancher, a man named Claycomb.
+He could take care of himself, but depended on the kindness of an aging rancher, a man named Claycomb.
 Yale was a cowhand for Claycomb, who spent more and more time awash in the scotch he drank from his morning mug.
-So because Yale tested all over the place, psychiatrically and cognitively speaking, the State wanted to declare guardianship over him, maybe put him in some type of home.
+Because Yale tested all over the place, psychiatrically and cognitively speaking, the State wanted to declare guardianship over him, maybe put him in some type of home.
 You see, he had Huntington’s Disease, too.
 It’s a rare neurological condition with a horrible prognosis.

 I’d been a lawyer back in Chicago, yeah.
 So what?
 Another traumatized lawyer seeking refuge out West.
 But I wasn’t one anymore, except pro hac vice, which is Latin for ‘you screwed yourself again, Miles.’
 I got appointed as Yale’s expert and his attorney for this case only.